MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2016.md

 If you upgraded a database that was configured with Always On Availability Groups, you need to complete a few tasks to ensure that the upgraded database is properly configured with Always On Availability Groups.

 1. Add the VMM database to the availability group.
 You can use Microsoft SQL Server Management Studio to perform this task.
-2. On the secondary node computer in the cluster that is running SQL Server, create a new sign in account.
-Configure the sign in name so that it is identical to the VMM service account name.
+2. On the secondary node computer in the cluster that is running SQL Server, create a new sign-in account.
+Configure the sign-in name so that it's identical to the VMM service account name.
 Include user mapping to the VMM database, and configure the database owner credentials.
 3. Initiate a failover to the secondary node computer that is running SQL Server, and verify that you can restart the VMM service (scvmmservice).
 4. Repeat the last two steps for every secondary node in the cluster that is running SQL Server.
 5. If this is a high availability VMM setup, continue to install other high availability VMM nodes.